 1998: Coordinated the selection of CB Duane Starks with the Ravens’ first pick (10th overall)…Starks tied for the NFL’s INT lead among rookies that year (equaling Charles Woodson’s 5)…Starks then added 5 more thefts in his second season and led the Ravens with 6 picks in 2000, including a 49-yard INT for a TD against the NY Giants in Super Bowl XXXV.

-1996: Art Modell invited Newsome to join him as the Ravens’ VP of player personnel when the team moved from Cleveland to Baltimore…Under Newsome’s direction, the 1996 draft produced two perennial Pro Bowlers in T Jonathan Ogden and LB Ray Lewis, who was MVP in Super Bowl XXXV and the NFL’s Defensive Player of the Year in 2000 and 2003…Also earning the Pro Bowl as a returner was WR Jermaine Lewis (1998 and 2001), a fifth-rounder in that draft, who still holds several franchise career return records.
+1996: Art Modell invited Newsome to join him as the Ravens’ VP of player personnel when the team moved from Cleveland to Baltimore…Under Newsome’s direction, the 1996 draft produced two perennial Pro Bowlers in T Jonathan Ogden (a Pro Football Hall of Famer) and LB Ray Lewis, who was the Super Bowl XXXV MVP and NFL’s Defensive Player of the Year in 2000 & 2003…Also earning the Pro Bowl as a returner was WR Jermaine Lewis (1998 and 2001), a fifth-rounder in that draft, who still holds several franchise career return records.

 1991-95: (with Cleveland) First position in the Browns’ front office was as a special assignment scout…Two years later (1993), Newsome was promoted to a very comprehensive assignment – assistant to the head coach (Bill Belichick)/offense/pro personnel…In 1994, Newsome was named the Browns’ director of pro personnel…Although he continued to help on the field, Newsome provided detailed studies on other NFL players and recommended which players the Browns should try to acquire.

-COLLEGE: Newsome graduated from Alabama with a degree in recreation administration…During his four-year career with the Crimson Tide, he posted 102 receptions for 2,070 yards and 16 TDs…Newsome also helped Alabama capture three SEC Championships during his career…As a senior in 1977, he was named team captain and the Southeastern Conference’s Lineman of the Year…Newsome also earned All-American honors at WR…He was inducted into the College Football Hall of Fame (South Bend, IN) in 1994.
+COLLEGE: Newsome graduated from Alabama with a degree in recreation administration…During his four-year career with the Crimson Tide, he posted 102 receptions for 2,070 yards and 16 TDs…Newsome also helped Alabama capture three SEC Championships…As a senior in 1977, he was named team captain and the Southeastern Conference’s Lineman of the Year…Newsome also earned All-American honors at WR…He was inducted into the College Football Hall of Fame (South Bend, IN) in 1994.